mynah22/Homelab-Guides/firstConfig.md

 ## Getting Started

-I highly reccomend looking at the [Simple Network Explanations](simpleNetworks.md) - this will explain the high level network architechture used for a few different situations.
-The 'Intro Network' is reccomended at first, so make sure you take a look at it
+I highly recommend looking at the [Simple Network Explanations](simpleNetworks.md) - this will explain the high level network architecture used for a few different situations.
+The 'Intro Network' is recommended at first, so make sure you take a look at it

 With that said, let's get to the build steps: